Web Analytics for Developers: API-First, Privacy-First

 Developer Tip

 Copper Analytics's API uses standard Bearer token authentication.
 Generate an API key from your dashboard settings and start querying within minutes.
-No OAuth flows, no webhook registration — just a token and a GET request.
+No OAuth flows, no webhook registration — just a token and a<code>GET</code>request.

 Plausible Analytics: Open Source with a Stats API

-Plausible is the go-to open-source privacy analytics tool.
+Plausibleis the go-to open-source privacy analytics tool.
 Its tracking script is under 1 KB — the smallest in the industry — and the Stats API lets you pull aggregate data for any metric and time range.
 The self-hosted option (via Docker) gives you complete data ownership.

-- Sites API: Programmatically create, update, and delete sites — useful for agencies or SaaS platforms managing many domains.
+Programmatically create, update, and delete sites — useful for agencies or SaaS platforms managing many domains.

-- Self-hosting: AGPL-licensed, Docker-based deployment.
+AGPL-licensed, Docker-based deployment.
 Full data sovereignty on your own infrastructure.

 Plausible's main limitation for developers is the lack of user-level or session-level data — everything is aggregate.
 If you need individual user tracking (for product analytics), you'll need a different tool.